 We at Converse are proud of the fact that the basis of campus life is the Honor Tradition.
 The Honor Tradition is a system which encompasses all areas of student life and is built on trust which prevails not only among students, but also between the administration and faculty, and the students.
-This trust places upon each student the responsibility of his or her own actions, as well as those of his or her classmates.
-If a student at any time violates a principle of the Honor Tradition, he or she is honor bound to turn himself or herself in.
-Likewise, if he or she is aware that a fellow student has violated a principle of the Honor Tradition, he or she is honor bound to ask the violator to turn himself or herself in within 24 hours.
+This trust places upon each student the responsibility of their own actions, as well as those of their classmates.
+If a student at any time violates a principle of the Honor Tradition, they are honor bound to turn themself in.
+Likewise, if they are aware that a fellow student has violated a principle of the Honor Tradition, they are honor bound to ask the violator to turn themself in within 24 hours.
 The Honor System is not destroyed by infractions of the rules; it is damaged when violations are tolerated.